 Put a rug in front of the fireplace, add your favourite armchair nearby and perhaps a side table for a mug of cocoa – or a glass of whisky – and you’re saying “cosy” without a word being spoken.

-We all know that lighting make a difference to any room – and yet very few of us make the effort to actually change the lighting between summer and winter.
+Lighting makes a difference to any room – and yet very few of us make the effort to change the lighting between summer and winter.

 “Open plan” is very modern of course, but it’s not necessarily conducive to the cosiness you want on a winter’s day.